mandelathomas/Descriptive_healthcare_analytics_R/README.md

 # Descriptive_healthcare_analytics_R
-learning Healthcare analytics in R and Python
+learning Aplied Healthcare analytics in R and Python.

+You will learn basic statistics.
+You should have some healthcare or public healthcare background

+We will learn the behavoiral risk factor surveillance system.